 Sounds great!
 Would you also pair any of these wines with your own book, Wine Witch on Fire: Rising from the Ashes of Divorce, Defamation, and Drinking Too Much?

 Sure, my book would pair well–and read better– if you’re drinking any of these wines while reading it!
-If I had to pick one wine though it would be the Pinot Noir, that heartbreak grape, since my memoir is also a blend of humour and heart.
+If I had to pick one wine though it would be the Pinot Noir, that heartbreak grape, since my memoir is also a blend of humor and heart.

 You can find all of Natalie’s book and bottle pairings on her website at nataliemaclean.com.